Explore a scene

 As with the Boca Raton Inlet, this inlet contains dredging activities.

-- Turn off the Unconsolidated Sediment layer.
+- In the Layers list, turn off the Unconsolidated Sediment layer.

 - Capture a slide of the inlet.
 Rename the slide Palm Beach Inlet.